Measures of net effects in signed social and ecological networks: Measures of net effects in signed weighted directed networks

-Since all the measures introduced so far are defined in terms of matrix series, they can be approximated by their truncated versions.
-For example, the $\mathrm{L}$-truncated out-reverse PageRank vector would be defined by
+Since all the measures of net effects introduced so far are defined in terms of matrix series, they can be approximated by their truncated versions.
+For example, the $\mathrm{L}$-truncated vector of outgoing net effects with respect to $\alpha \mathbf{D}^{-1} \! \mathbf{A}$ is defined by